dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-07-30-federal_deficits.md

 Red and Blue indicate Republican and Democrat, respectively, keeping with convention.
 White bars indicate "split years", or years when power was being handed from one party to another.

-This really doesn’t tell us that much, but it tells us a clearer story than “X President incurred this much debt” vs. “Y president incurred this much”.
-Like I pointed out above, these figures are largely dependent on the deficit a controlling body inherits.
-So let’s look at the first derivative, the budget deficit/surplus.
+Almost every year since 1970 has seen the National Debt increase.
+Such a monotonic pattern doesn't really tell us a good story, so let's look at the first derivative, the budget deficit/surplus over the same time period.

 <p align="center">
   <img src="/figs/2019-07-30-federal_deficits/deficit_by_house.png" width="600px">